 Changing this perception is a challenge, but not one to scare Shivani.
 She has started running ‘Lion Kids Camps’ for local herders’ kids at Ewaso Lions.
 The children stay in the camp for a few days to experience activities such as wildlife education, game drives and an art competition.

 “We feel that with herder children, we can have an immediate impact when we’re trying to save wildlife because they are the ones who live with livestock and wildlife every single day,” says Shivani.
 “So when they’re herding their livestock and they come across wildlife they can immediately choose not to do something negative against that wildlife species, whatever it may be.”

 One kid at a time, all these organisations and schools are slowly building up the new generation of guides, park wardens, biologists and wildlife protectors.
 All it takes is to change kids’ perceptions and watch them bring the message across to entire communities.

 “It’s quite incredible just to see the change in these kids happening so quickly,” says Shivani.
-“We just really devote a lot of time and attention to these kids because they’ve never been in any kind of educational learning environment ever, so giving them education and lessons, it’s all new for them and they really do soak it in, it’s quite incredible to see.”
+“We just really devote a lot of time and attention to these kids because they’ve never been in any educational learning environment ever, so giving them education and lessons, it’s all new for them, and they really do soak it in, it’s quite incredible to see.”